Group638/5E-Dragon-Shaman/README.md

 # 5E-Dragon-Shaman
-A from the ground up recreation of the 3.5 dragon shaman base class into a FoundryVTT Module
+A from the ground up recreation of the 3.5 dragon shaman as a 5th Edition base class compiled into a FoundryVTT Module